2019 Women's World Cup Preview: What You Need To Know

 England has a number of strong players, including attacker Fran Kirby and defensive star Lucy Bronze.
 Coached by former England player Phil Neville, England is a good bet to be among the last four teams standing.

-Expectations for France are high, as both the host country and its men's team having won last summer's World Cup.
+Expectations for France are high, as the host country and after its men's team won last summer's World Cup.
 Watch for big moves by midfielder Amandine Henry and forwards Eugénie Le Sommer and Delphine Cascarino.

 As for Brazil, superstar Marta suffered a thigh injury two weeks ago that might hamper the team's fortunes.